 Digital pathology is becoming increasingly important in current practice, particularly in research.
-The Friends of the Institut Bordet have funded part of our Digital Pathology platform.
+The Association Jules Bordet has funded part of our Digital Pathology platform.
 The process of digitising microscopy slides makes it possible to use software to process images.
 As a result, precise analysis of different cell populations – solid tumour inflammatory infiltrates, for example – can be carried out.
 These studies will be transposed to a clinical setting, notably to assess whether or not a particular immunotherapy treatment might be beneficial to patients.
 In addition, hot-spots (concentrations of cell markers) are identified and analysed.

 - Laser Microdissection

 Laser microdissection or Laser Capture/Cutting Microdissection (LCM) is a technology that allows the isolation, under morphological control, of cells of interest from tissue sections using a laser beam.
-This project, supported by the Friends of the Institut Bordet, will make it possible to study tumour heterogeneity at single-cell-type level.
+This project, supported by the Association Jules Bordet, will make it possible to study tumour heterogeneity at single-cell-type level.

 The Tumour Bank not only supplies biological material, it also develops its own scientific projects.

 ACTIVATING PHOSPHORYLATION OF CDK4: USE TO PREDICT TUMOUR RESPONSIVENESS TO CDK4 INHIBITORY DRUGS IN ORDER TO EXTEND THESE DRUGS TO CANCERS LACKING EFFICIENT THERAPIES

 Tumor biology reflected by histological growth pattern is more important than surgical margin for the prognosis of patients undergoing resection of colorectal liver metastases.